ITU-BDSA2024-GROUP6/Chirp/docs/report.md

 A single comprehensive Playwright test that verifies the full user journey.

 Together, these tests ensure that individual components function correctly, UI interactions work seamlessly, and the system behaves as expected end-to-end.
+\newpage

 # Ethics

 ## License

+We chose the MIT License for our application.
+This license is simple and permissive, allowing others to freely use, modify, and distribute the software for both private and commercial purposes.

+Additionally, the license includes a disclaimer stating that the software is provided "as is," without any warranty, ensuring that we are not liable for any issues arising from its use.

 ## LLMs, ChatGPT, CoPilot, and others

+We used ChatGPT and Claude as supporting tools during the development of our project.

+At the start, we encountered new concepts such as C# and Razor Pages, which required further clarification.
+ChatGPT was particularly helpful in explaining terms and topics we did not fully understand.
+For tasks involving specific principles like command-query separation, we used LLMs to generate examples.
+These examples provided a clearer understanding of the required structure and helped us approach tasks more effectively.

+The use of ChatGPT and Claude streamlined our workflow by acting as a precise alternative to traditional search engines.
+Instead of manually reviewing multiple articles, the LLMs provided targeted information, which we fact-checked to ensure accuracy.
+This significantly reduced the time spent on searching and allowed us to focus on implementation.

+Overall, the LLMs improved our efficiency and understanding, speeding up development.
+While the responses were usually correct, there were rare cases of generic or incorrect answers that caused minor delays.
+Despite this, their contribution was valuable in enhancing both the pace and quality of our work.